|

 Czech Republic

-Kevin Hoggett reports that the ZOS Ceske Velenice railway works in the Czech republic (one mile from the Austrian border at
+Kevin Hoggett reports that the ZOS Ceske Velenice railway works in the Czech Republic (one mile from the Austrian border at

 Gmund) has a blacksmith's shop with 4 working steam hammers (updated 25th